kubernetes/enhancements/keps/sig-scheduling/6089-was-controller-apis/README.md

   - Will enabling / disabling the feature require downtime or reprovisioning of a node?

+The `WorkloadAwareIntegration` feature gate scopes only the shared building-block API surface, it controls whether the standardized building-block types are served and persisted when embedded into an integrating API.
+It does not gate any controller's scheduling implementation, and the `workloadbuilder` library (which is a build-time dependency) is not gated at runtime.
+Each integrating controller ships its own feature gate that enables its runtime behavior and `Workload`/`PodGroup` creation.

 ###### Does enabling the feature change any default behavior?

-No. Enabling the feature only exposes the new opt-in `scheduling` API fields.
-When the `scheduling` block is omitted, the controller defaults to `Basic` scheduling policy (pod-by-pod), so existing workloads behave exactly as before.
-Behavior changes only when a user explicitly sets a scheduling policy (e.g. Gang or a topology constraint).
+No. Enabling this gate only makes the shared building-block fields available.
+Whether and how those fields affect scheduling is determined by each integration's own gate and controller.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes.
-Disabling the `WorkloadAwareIntegration` feature gate stops the controller from honoring the new `scheduling` fields, so workloads fall back to the `Basic` scheduling policy (pod-by-pod).
-The fields are ignored while the gate is off.
-However, the content of the `scheduling` fields in objects will not be cleared, and existing `Workload` objects will not be deleted.
+Disabling `WorkloadAwareIntegration` stops the shared building-block fields from being served on new writes, and the apiserver ignores them on update.
+Values already persisted in etcd are not cleared, and no `Workload`/`PodGroup` objects are deleted.
+Whether scheduling falls back to pod-by-pod depends on the integrating controller's own gate.

 ###### What happens if we reenable the feature if it was previously rolled back?

-The feature starts working again, and the controller resumes honoring the `scheduling` fields.
-Since these fields are stored in etcd while the gate is off, objects that already had them set will have their scheduling policies applied again on the next reconciliation.
+The shared building-block fields are served again.
+Because values persisted in etcd are retained while the gate is off, objects that already had them set keep their values, and integrating controllers (subject to their own gates) resume honoring them on the next reconciliation.

 ###### Are there any tests for feature enablement/disablement?